-Furthermore, we are required to comply with Section 404 of the Sarbanes-Oxley Act of 2002.
+Furthermore, we are required to comply with Section 404 of the Sarbanes-Oxley Act of 2002, including the auditor attestation requirements of Section 404(b) of the Sarbanes-Oxley Act.
 In order to satisfy the requirements of Section 404 of the Sarbanes-Oxley Act of 2002, we are required to document and test our internal control procedures and prepare annual management assessments of the effectiveness of our internal control over financial reporting.
+These assessments must include disclosure of identified material weaknesses in our internal control over financial reporting.
 These assessments must include disclosure of identified material weaknesses in our internal control over financial reporting.
 The existence of one or more material weaknesses could affect the accuracy and timing of our financial reporting.
 Testing and maintaining internal control over financial reporting involves significant costs and could divert management's attention from other matters that are important to our business.
 Additionally, we cannot provide any assurances that we will be successful in remediating any deficiencies that may be identified.
 If we are unable to remediate any such deficiencies or otherwise fail to establish and maintain adequate accounting systems and internal control over financial reporting, or we are unable to continue to recruit, train and retain necessary accounting and finance personnel, we may not be able to accurately and timely prepare our financial statements and otherwise satisfy our public reporting obligations.
 Any inaccuracies in our financial statements or other public disclosures (in particular if resulting in the need to restate previously filed financial statements), or delays in our making required SEC filings, could have a material adverse effect on the confidence in our financial reporting, our credibility in the marketplace and the trading price of our common stock.